 The labeled examples of Baker’s Orange Grove Bitters contain the product name in strong graphics along with the company monogram.
 Smaller print reads “It is a pleasant Tonic, the ingredients of which are such as recommended singly by Physicians in their every day practice.
 Its combination stands ahead of the world as a bitter.” followed by a script signature “CJF.”
 The reverse label, states the product name again, its merits, directions, and a statement that the brand has been analyzed and is “free from deleterious substances” by S. Dana Hayes, State Assayer, Mass. dated February 15, 1869.

-We first see John and James Baker as Boston merchants in 1810.
+We first see John and James Baker listed as Boston merchants in 1810.
 By 1840, their firm included Joseph Baker.
-In 1865, the Boston City Directory lists a Cyrus Baker, Peter Baker Jr., Erastus Baker, and Joseph F. Baker as grocers located at 107 Commercial Street in Boston, Massachusetts.
+In 1865, the Boston City Directory lists Cyrus Baker, Peter Baker Jr., Erastus Baker, and Joseph F. Baker as grocers located at 107 Commercial Street in Boston, Massachusetts.
 By 1870, Peter Jr. is no longer listed as a grocer.
 Cyrus, Erastus, and Joseph are still listed as grocers at the same address.
 It is during this time period, 1869 to 1871 that the majority of advertising occurs in New England for Baker’s Orange Grove Bitters.

 By 1885, the Bakers are listed as ship chandlers with Joseph F. Baker (C. & J. F. Baker) along with Mrs. Josiah Baker as a clerk.
 They are again located at 107 Commercial Street.